mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 We start by adding two new services into the configuration file.
-The first service is the binlogrouter service which will read the binary logs from the master server.
-The second service will read the binlogs as they are streamed from the master and convert them into Avro format files.
+The first service is the binlogrouter service which will read the binary logs from the primary server.
+The second service will read the binlogs as they are streamed from the primary and convert them into Avro format files.

 ```
 # The Replication Proxy service